Ben Is Back

-Ben Is Back is a 2018 American drama film written and directed by Peter Hedges, and starring Julia Roberts, Lucas Hedges and Courtney B. Vance.
+Ben Is Back is a 2018 American drama film written and directed by Peter Hedges, and starring Julia Roberts, Lucas Hedges, and Courtney B. Vance.
 The plot follows a mother who tries to help her addict son after he returns home from rehab.

 The film had its world premiere at the Toronto International Film Festival on September 8, 2018, and was theatrically released on December 7, 2018, by LD Entertainment, Roadside Attractions, and Lionsgate.
-The film received generally favorable reviews from critics, who praised the performances of Hedges and Roberts, but grossed just $12 million against its $13 million budget.
+The film received favorable reviews from critics, who praised the performances of Hedges and Roberts, but grossed just $12 million against its $13 million budget.

 Plot

 Holly Burns returns from church on Christmas Eve to find her son Ben in the driveway; he has been in rehab for prescription drug addiction for some months, and says his sponsor said a trip home would be good for him.
-Happy to see him but Holly is also wary, as she does not want his instability to affect the other children.
-She agrees lets him stay for 24 hours only if he does not leave her sight.
+Holly is happy to see him but also wary, as she does not want his instability to affect the other children.
+She agrees to let him stay for 24 hours only if he does not leave her sight.

 While holiday shopping at the mall, Holly runs into Ben's former doctor, now an old man with dementia.
 She scolds him for getting her son hooked on painkillers after a snowboarding accident when Ben was younger.
 Ben sees his childhood friend, Spencer, also a drug addict.
 He tells Holly he needs to go to a support group meeting, where he later shares the story of how he almost overdosed, but was saved by his mom and the family dog, Ponce.

 Holly finds drugs on Ben and he claims a girl at the meeting gave them to him.
 Furious, she takes him to the cemetery, asking him where he would like to be buried.
 That evening, the family returns home from church to find that someone has broken into their home and taken Ponce.

-Realizing it is to do with him, Ben leaves the house to find him.
+Ben leaves the house to find him.
 Holly follows in her car, finding Ben in a nearby neighborhood.
 He blames himself for someone attempting to hurt his family.
 They search for Ponce together to no avail.

 While eating at a diner, Ben tells Holly that he got a local girl, Maggie, hooked on drugs and is responsible for her death.
 Spencer shows up and, after a tussle, he confirms that Clayton, a drug dealer he used to work for, took Ponce.
-Ben demands Holly goes home, but she refuses.
+Ben asks Holly to go home, but she refuses.